chimo173/maven-surefire/README.md

 ## Setup

-To use the plugin, perform the following steps.
+To use the plugin, please ensure you are on the `test-method-sorting` branch and then perform the following steps.

 1. Run ```mvn install -DskipTests -Drat.skip``` in this directory
 2. Copy ```surefire-changing-maven-extension/target/surefire-changing-maven-extension-1.0-SNAPSHOT.jar``` into your Maven installation's ```lib/ext``` directory